Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 Google Slides embed image

-When it comes to other bare links than OEmbed compatible ones, they are transformed into a link card as a fallback.
-I made up a Remark plugin for this coupled with that for the OEmbed.
+Other bare links than OEmbed compatible ones become link cards.
+I create a Remark plugin for this coupled with the aforementioned OEmbed one.

-the unfurl library does great work under the hood here again.
+Again, unfurl does great work here.
 It fetches the OG image and other site metadata via the URL.

 https://younagi.dev